meso-network/meso-react-native-example/README.md

 # meso-react-native

+# ⚠️ This repo is deprecated and no longer maintained.
+If you're interested in using Meso in a React Native app, contact [support@meso.network](mailto:support@meso.network).

 An example integration of Meso's crypto on/off ramp in a React Native WebView.

 This repo provides a basic [React Native](https://reactnative.dev/) application that integrates Meso's transfer experience using [react-native-webview](https://github.com/react-native-webview/react-native-webview).